RPMorganomous/map-meister/README.md

 ## License

-This project is licensed under the MIT License - see [LICENSE.md](https://opensource.org/licenses/MIT) for details
+This project is licensed under the MIT License - see [Open Source Initiative](https://opensource.org/licenses/MIT) for details

 ## Acknowledgments